In order to become a licensed CPA in Virginia, an applicant must first meet the 3 E’s: education, exam and experience.

 - At least 150 semester hours of education

-- A baccalaureate or higher degree
+- A baccalaureate or higher degree with an accounting concentration or equivalent.

-The VBOA recommends applicants to incorporate at least some graduate-level study of accounting in meeting the 150 semester hour requirement.
+The VBOA recommends applicants to incorporate at least some graduate-level study of accounting in meeting the 150-semester hour requirement.

 If the applicant has passed the CPA exam in another state or jurisdiction, the applicant must request the respective state board of accountancy to transfer their CPA exam scores to the VBOA.